dirac-institute/asterogap/docs/source/index.rst

 By utilizing a more flexible Gaussian Process framework for modeling asteroid light curves, we are able to represent light curves in a periodic but non-sinusoidal manner.

+For more information about the background and some tests on synthetic and real data, please refer to the `AsteroGaP paper <https://ui.adsabs.harvard.edu/abs/2022AJ....163...29L/abstract>`_.

 .. toctree::
    :maxdepth: 2

    installation
+   citation
    usage
    AsteroGaP_Example_Notebook.ipynb
    Prior_Plotting.ipynb